Search Warrant Rules in Florida

 The search warrant must be directed by a judge to a sheriff and his deputies, to a police officer, or to any other person authorized by law to execute the legal process.

 Ways the Property Must be Described in the Search Warrant

-If the affidavit in support of the warrant indicates that the evidence sought is primarily on the grounds and not inside the building or buildings, then the description of the premises will usually allege that the evidence sought is to be found in the structure or the curtilage thereof.
+Suppose the affidavit supporting the warrant indicates that the evidence sought is primarily on the grounds and not inside the building or buildings.
+In that case, the description of the premises will usually allege that the evidence sought is to be found in the structure or the curtilage thereof.

-The phrase “curtilage” might include the yard, garden, driveway or field near and in use with the structure.
-In some cases, a motor vehicle may be part of the curtilage depending on where the vehicle was parked.
+The phrase “curtilage” might include the yard, garden, driveway, or field near and in use with the structure.
+Sometimes, a motor vehicle may be part of the curtilage, depending on where the vehicle was parked.

 Any property to be seized should be described in specific detail.
-If certain papers or documents, which are in any way related to a violation of state law, are known to exist and are referred to in the affidavit, these too should be specifically described in the warrant.
+Suppose certain papers or documents, which are in any way related to a violation of state law, are known to exist and are referred to in the affidavit.
+In that case, these should be specifically described in the warrant.

 Inventory and Receipt of Property Seized Under the Search Warrant